Elimination Communication

 • Saves money by using fewer diapers

-• Child becomes used to using the toilet earlier
+• Your child becomes used to using the toilet earlier

 • Decreases irritation or rashes from wet/soiled diapers

-• Infant gains confidence as you respond to their needs
+• Infants gain confidence as you respond to their needs

-• Time- In the beginning, as you learn your baby’s cues, EC is time-consuming.
+• Time: In the beginning, as you start to learn your baby’s cues, EC can be very time-consuming

-• Convenience/Logistic- It is often more convenient when out to just have your baby go in his or her diaper and change it when it is convenient for the parents.
+• Convenience/Logistics: When you’re going out, it’s often more convenient to just have your baby go in his or her diaper and then change it whenever it’s convenient for you as parents or caregivers

-• Isolation- It can be difficult if no one else in your social circle practices EC.
+• Isolation: It can be a bit difficult to practice EC consistently if no one else in your social circle practices it

 WebMD Cloth vs Disposable